rodmjay/ResumePro/README.md

 - Maintained 90% code coverage.

 #### Project: Real Estate Accounting Platform
+Cashflow Tactics is a platform designed to enhance the profitability of real estate investors through a diverse array of strategic approaches.
 - Responsible for the entire backend and frontend architecture and development, including a .NET Core backend and Angular frontend.
 - Developed a comprehensive single-entry accounting platform that calculates cash flow, tax savings, appreciation, and capital inflow.
 - Made key technology decisions to ensure the project remained on schedule and within budget.